jeremylightsmith/exacto_knife/README.md

 > mix refactor rename [FILE] [LINE] [COLUMN]
 ```

-Renames a variable (currently this is a very, very naive implementation)
+Renames a variable (currently this is a fairly naive implementation - issues welcome!)

 More to come...

 ----

-## Running against a codebase
+## Running against an entire codebase

 Find is your friend